IU-PR/Capstone_project/content/docs/2025/PALTUS/week1.md

 | Igor Dubrovsky          | @chomosuce       | i.dubrovsky@innopolis.university  | Backend                  | Writing logic for GPT interaction                                                |
 | Danil Demin             | @degradatorus    | da.demin@innopolis.university     | Frontend                 | Creating frontend components and views                                           |

-## 2. Project idea, problem statement, target users

-### Project Idea
+## Brainstorming #
+**Ideas during brainstorming #**
-An AI-powered self-learning planner that helps users create personalized study plans for any topic, using GigaChat to generate lessons, structure schedules, and track progress with gamification to maintain engagement.
+1. **AI Study Planner (Chosen idea)** — An AI-powered self-learning planner that helps users create personalized study plans for any topic, using AI-model to generate lessons, structure schedules, and track progress with gamification to maintain engagement.

-### Problem Statement
-Many students and self-learners struggle to structure their self-study process, leading to inconsistencies and inefficiencies.
-Existing platforms lack personalization and flexibility, often resulting in lost motivation.

-### Target Users
+2. **Smart Scheduler Bot** — A Telegram bot that understands free-form user input about upcoming tasks or events, adds them to a calendar, and sends reminders in advance.
+Could be integrated with Google Calendar API.
+3. **MeetDev** — A web platform to help developers find pet projects and teammates by stack and experience level.
+Aimed at beginners looking for practice and teams searching for collaborators.
+4. **CarsToBuy** — A web service that aggregates reviews, listings from popular marketplaces, and technical data for each car model to help users make informed purchasing decisions.

+## Brief market research / problem validation #
+The current learning platforms offer structured courses but limited flexibility and personalization.
+Many self-learners report a lack of motivation due to rigid course structures and insufficient feedback on progress.
+Our idea addresses this by generating personalized study plans and tracking individual progress dynamically, which makes learning more adaptable and engaging.

+Our validation shows that:
+- Many users desire more adaptive learning flows that adjust to their pace and knowledge gaps.
+- Existing solutions are not user-centric enough in terms of progress tracking or creating unique, custom-fit courses.

+## Basic requirements #
-- Self-learners/students seeking structured/personalized study plans
+- AI-generated topic-based study plans
+- Ability to input any study topic
+- Text-based lesson delivery
+- Clear and simple progress tracking system
+- Web-based interface

+## Target users and their primary needs #
+- **Self-learners / students** — need structured and personalized study plans.
-- Busy professionals aiming to upgrade skills with limited time
+- **Busy professionals** — want to upgrade skills with limited time using adaptive tools.
-- Individuals preparing for exams or learning new disciplines (coding, languages, etc.)
+- **People preparing for exams / new skills** — require guided, gamified paths to stay motivated.

-## 3. List of high-level user stories and initial scope

-### User Stories
+## User stories #
 1. As a client, I want a course with structured learning materials to self-learn new skills.
 2. As a client, I need flexibility in my learning schedule to study at my convenience.
 3. As a client, I require clear progress tracking to stay engaged and understand my improvement.

-### Initial Scope
+## Initial scope #
 **Included in MVP:**
 - AI-generated topic-based study plans
 - Text-based lesson delivery